Announcement: PhysicsX Live Talk

 Engineering is undergoing a fundamental shift.
 AI is no longer a point solution for accelerating isolated simulations -- it is becoming a core layer of the engineering stack, reshaping how physical systems are designed, tested, and brought to production.

-Douglas will highlight the core research advances underpinning this work, while Nico will connect it to a broader vision of AI-native engineering -- where design, simulation, and manufacturing form a seamless continuum, and physics AI augments human judgment at scale.
-The event will close with an extended Q&A and a lightning talk on how the models perform on benchmarks designed by industry to replicate real-world engineering challenges.
+Douglas will walk through the core research advances underpinning this work, while Amir will connect it to a broader vision of AI-native engineering -- where design, simulation, and manufacturing form a seamless continuum, and physics AI augments human judgment at scale.

 Event Details